pjosifovic/learning-journal/PJ-code401-day03/PJ-code401-day03.md

 ## Introduction

 * As a assignment for 401d19 class, I'm starting writing learning journal in which I will be putting stuff that I learned today, issues that I've encounter as well as some short snippets of code, useful links or resources from Slack channels or fellow students.
+Also, here are some cheatsheets for Markdown [Markdown cheets](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)

 ### Hoisting and Scope